-Training that aims to fill the knowledge gap that many people educated in the UK have regarding Black history and Black contributions to society, starting with African civilisations through to Modern Britain.
+Training that aims to fill the knowledge gap that many people educated in the UK have in regard to Black history and Black contributions to society, starting with African civilisations through to Modern Britain.
 This training will begin to address racial biases as well as encourage critical analysis of how to reflect Black history and contributions in the curriculum.